spotinst/help/src/docs/spark-connect/interactive/README.md

 ## Introduction

 An interactive Spark application is a long-running application which the user can interact with on runtime.
-This can be a notebook application or applications running Spark Connect or HiveThrift servers.
-Spark Connect supports languages such as Python, Scala and Go and potentially all languages supported by gRPC.
-The HiveThrift server offers SQL interaction through JDBC.
+This can be a notebook application or applications running [Spark Connect](https://spark.apache.org/docs/latest/spark-connect-overview.html) or a [Thrift Hive Server](https://cwiki.apache.org/confluence/display/hive/hiveserver).
+Spark Connect supports languages such as Python, Scala and Go and potentially all languages supported by [gRPC](https://grpc.io).
+The Thrift Hive Server offers SQL interaction through JDBC.

 ## Spark Connect